translationalneuromodeling/tapas/sem/README.md

      1    -1
      1    -1
 ```
-Note that the first column of `X` represents the population mean, or
+Note that the first column of `X` represents the population mean or
 intercept, and the second column represent the contrast of treatment A and B.

 #### Example